 Laser skin resurfacing is slightly more invasive than microdermabrasion and chemical peels and requires some recovery downtime.

-If you are bothered by areas of hyperpigmentation and want to discuss your treatment options with Dr. Mozaffari or Dr. Bucko, please request an appointment at Belladerma today.
+If you are bothered by areas of hyperpigmentation and want to discuss your treatment options with Dr. Mozaffari, please request an appointment at Belladerma today.